RESOURCES FOR CAR MAINTENANCE

 A fuel filter which hasn’t been replaced can limit the acceleration and overall performance of a vehicle.
 It can affect the emission system and cause many problems such as delays in starting the engine.

-Fuel filters are designed to trap any harmful contaminants or particles which can affect your vehicles performance.
-The design of the filter also ensures maximum fuel flow and the quality of the filter paper will ensure maximum flow of clean fuel to the engine.
+Fuel filters are designed to trap any harmful contaminants or particles which can affect your vehicle’s performance.
+The design of the filter also ensures maximum fuel flow, and the quality of the filter paper keeps the flow of clean fuel to the engine strong.

-At AusTyre ‘N’ Automotive, when servicing your vehicle, we will also check that the fuel lines, hoses and connections are not damaged or leaking.
+At AusTyre ‘N’ Automotive, car maintenance includes checking your fuel lines, hoses and connections to make sure nothing’s damaged or leaking.

 Brake Fulid Flush